 In the United States, the overall mortality of carbon monoxide exposure is less than 5%.
 Unfortunately, neurologic and neuropsychiatric disturbances are common; the incidence varies, but prospective studies estimate about 34% of patients experienced headaches or memory problems at 4 weeks and 45% with neuropsychiatric symptoms at 6 weeks.
 The level at initial presentation does not predict later outcomes.
 One study that followed adult patients over the age of 36 with significant exposure (defined as exposure for at least 24 hours or those with cerebellar abnormalities on presentation) and treated with normobaric oxygen were found to have increased risk of sequelae at 6 weeks versus those without these features.
 Information regarding sequelae 1-year post-exposure is limited.
 One study followed an adult cohort 6 years following exposure and report 19% of subjects with cognitive issues and 37% with an abnormal neurologic evaluation.
 There has been substantial research on hyperbaric therapy with some mixed results; however, some studies report a decreased incidence of neurocognitive deficits with hyperbaric treatment, yet its use remains controversial.
 There is limited data on children, though overall, they tend to recover faster due to higher minute ventilation.
 In the fetus, mortality exceeds 50% in severe poisoning.
 Although carboxyhemoglobin levels have not correlated with the severity of toxicity, there is some data suggesting no visual impairment or behavior or effect changes in otherwise healthy young subjects with levels below 18%.
 Generally, levels greater than 50% are lethal, and in patients with underlying ischemic cardiomyopathy, toxicity can be lethal at levels of 10% to 30%.

 Cardiac ischemia is also a feared complication.
-Due to hypoxia and inflammatory changes, carbon monoxide exposure can exacerbate angina and cause cardiac injury, especially so in those with underlying cardiovascular disease but potentially in patients with non-diseased coronary arteries as well.
+Due to hypoxia and inflammatory changes, carbon monoxide exposure can exacerbate angina and cause cardiac injury, especially in those with underlying cardiovascular disease but potentially in patients with non-diseased coronary arteries.
 A rise in troponin after carbon monoxide toxicity inferred a higher mortality rate; however, this data did not distinguish those with pre-existing cardiovascular disease.
-Thankfully, insults related to cardiac ischemia have demonstrated some reversibility following management, and a prospective study utilizing transthoracic echocardiogram (TTE) showed that 80% of subjects with impaired left ventricular systolic function normalized 3 days following exposure.
+Thankfully, insults related to cardiac ischemia have demonstrated some reversibility following management.
+A prospective study utilizing a transthoracic echocardiogram (TTE) showed that 80% of subjects with impaired left ventricular systolic function normalized 3 days following exposure.

 Maintain a high clinical suspicion for carbon monoxide toxicity as symptoms are very non-specific, variable, and overlap with many different etiologies.
 CO-oximetry is unreliable and may underestimate carboxyhemoglobin levels – always obtain via blood gases when possible.
 Start 100% oxygen immediately.
 In fire-exposed patients, consider cyanide poisoning as well but obtain a carboxyhemoglobin level before administering hydroxocobalamin.
 Risk factors for severe toxicity causing neurological sequelae include loss of consciousness and early, apparent neurologic deficits.
 Carbon monoxide toxicity can present with cardiac ischemia, both in those with an underlying history and those without it.
 Hyperbaric oxygen treatment is not the standard of care, but it should be given high consideration in those with an altered level of consciousness, neuropsychiatric complaints, acute coronary syndrome, pregnant women, anyone over the age of 65, and those with initial carboxyhemoglobin levels greater than 25%.
 Use all available resources and contact Poison Control and/or the local hyperbaric center for further recommendations.

-Carbon monoxide toxicity is a leading cause of fatal toxic exposures in the United States as well as a significant concern worldwide.
+Carbon monoxide toxicity is a leading cause of fatal toxic exposures in the United States and a significant concern worldwide.

-Evaluating for carbon monoxide toxicity and instituting prompt management requires an interprofessional team of healthcare professionals, beginning with pre-hospital personnel such as first responders, as well as nurses and a number of physicians in different specialties.
-Additionally, it is the responsibility of public health professionals to maintain awareness of this issue and educate the public on potential sources of toxicity, especially in times of natural disasters and emergencies where people will be using alternative sources of fuel or electricity.
+Evaluating carbon monoxide toxicity and instituting prompt management requires an interprofessional team of healthcare professionals, beginning with pre-hospital personnel such as first responders, nurses, and several physicians in different specialties.
+Additionally, it is the responsibility of public health professionals to maintain awareness of this issue and educate the public on potential sources of toxicity, especially in natural disasters and emergencies where people will be using alternative sources of fuel or electricity.
 Carboxyhemoglobinemia can manifest with myriad presentations, severe toxicity characterized by respiratory depression, hemodynamic instability, cardiac arrest, and loss of consciousness.
 However, mild to moderate exposures can present as headache, flu-like illness, confusion, difficulty concentrating, dizziness, and nausea, which are very non-specific, and hence carboxyhemoglobinemia is often misdiagnosed.
 It is paramount for the triage team (mid-level provider or nurse) to inquire about the context of these symptoms and recognize carbon monoxide toxicity as a possible cause, especially if multiple family members or close contacts complain of similar symptomatology.
-Without recognition, the diagnosis can be easily missed; therefore, it is the responsibility of all providers to entertain the possibility of toxicity if plausible.
+Without recognition, the diagnosis can be easily missed; therefore, all providers' responsibility is to entertain the possibility of toxicity if plausible.
 With suspicion, providers need to begin prompt treatment with 100% oxygen and order blood gases for carboxyhemoglobin levels as indicated.
 Do not assess with CO-oximetry/noninvasive monitoring.
-[Level B] The emergency medicine clinician is responsible for performing a thorough neurologic evaluation as well as assessing for hypoxia and cardiac ischemia, as this may change management.
+[Level B] The emergency medicine clinician is responsible for performing a thorough neurologic evaluation and assessing for hypoxia and cardiac ischemia, as this may change management.
 Providers, as well as non-clinicians, should be aware of the resources at your institution.
 Consider hyperbaric treatment in those with abnormal neurologic signs, cardiovascular dysfunction, severe acidosis, transient or prolonged loss of consciousness, in pregnancy, and those with carboxyhemoglobin levels greater than 25%, and consult with your toxicologist and/or poison control.
-Presently, we have level II evidence (small randomized control trials) demonstrating the role of hyperbaric treatment with possible reduced frequency of cognitive sequelae.
-It remains unclear as to whether physicians should use hyperbaric therapy or high-flow normobaric therapy for acute CO-poisoned patients.
+Presently, we have level II evidence (small randomized control trials) demonstrating the role of hyperbaric treatment with a possible reduced frequency of cognitive sequelae.
+It remains unclear whether physicians should use hyperbaric therapy or high-flow normobaric therapy for acute CO-poisoned patients.
 [Level B]